A Garden Grows In Durham

 Recovery.
 Transformation.
 Self-Care.
 Community.

-In the classroom with Mindy Elliot, patients worked on a metamorphosis unit and observed the stages of change from caterpillar to butterfly.
+In the classroom, patients worked on a metamorphosis unit and observed the stages of change from caterpillar to butterfly.
 When the butterflies were ready to be released outside, the patients created a habitat for the butterflies in the flower garden.
 While group members reflected upon this restorative connection with nature, they also learned about self-care and cultivating an environment for themselves focused on recovery.